 Hourly values of FFMC can generally be calculated using the methods of Lawson et al. (1996) and Van Wagner (1977).
-There has been some discussion regarding the relative performance of those methods (Anderson, 2009; Beck and Armitage, 2001), however we preferred Van Wagner's (1977) method since it calculates hourly FFMC directly from hourly inputs.
+There has been some discussion regarding the relative performance of those methods (Anderson, 2009; Beck and Armitage, 2001); however, we preferred Van Wagner's (1977) method since it calculates hourly FFMC directly from hourly inputs.
+Unfortunately, there is no distinct method available to calculate hourly versions of any of the other CFFDRS components; thus, an adaptation of the large set of bookkeeping equations to hourly input is not readily possible.

-20 2.4 Data analysis
+2.4 Data analysis